Looking after your Physical Health

 While you wait, do what you can to look after your physical health

 The information and advice here is aimed at helping you arrive for your appointment in the best possible physical health.

+Small changes can make a difference.
 Maintaining and improving your overall wellbeing will also lead to a faster recovery if you require surgery.

 - Once you are referred by your GP the waiting journey begins.
 Make the most of the time before you see your specialist.